Titanium Man: Gennedy Ovinnik

-Another version was introduced under the name Gennedy Ovinnik.
-Ovinnik, a Corporal in the Russian Military, 58th Army, North Caucasus District, was sent as an agent of the Russian Government along with Crimson Dynamo to defend Russian interest in Transia.
+A fourth version was introduced under the name Gennedy Ovinnik, a Corporal in the Russian Military, 58th Army, North Caucasus District.
+He was sent as an agent of the Russian Government along with Crimson Dynamo to defend Russian interest in Transia.
 The two were quickly overwhelmed by an army of Iron Man Armors controlled by the Zmaj only to be saved by Iron Man and Radioactive Man.

-Other Titanium Men
+Fifth version

-A Titanium Man was contacted and hired, ostensibly through the Hammer again, to do a mercenary job for Tony Stark in his effort to stop the superhuman registration bill.
+A fifth version of Titanium Man was contacted and hired, ostensibly through the Hammer again, to do a mercenary job for Tony Stark in his effort to stop the superhuman registration bill.

-Recently, the Titanium Man reappeared, this time in Russia, as a member of the rogue Soviet super-rebel group called Remont Six.
-He was knocked out by Darkstar, but was apparently not captured.
+Sixth version

-In the same period, another Titanium Man was seen being beaten down by Noh-Varr.
-The identity of this Titanium Man or the circumstances of the battle remain undisclosed.
+In the same period, a sixth version of Titanium Man was seen being beaten down by Noh-Varr.
+The identity or the circumstances of the battle remain undisclosed.

+Seventh version

-A Titanium Man was among Iron Man's villains recruited by Mandarin and Zeke Stane to assist in a plot to take down Iron Man.
+A seventh version of Titanium Man was among Iron Man's villains recruited by the Mandarin and Zeke Stane to assist in a plot to take down Iron Man.

+Eighth version

-During the Infinity storyline, a Titanium Man is among the villains recruited by Spymaster to help him attack the almost-defenseless Stark Tower.
+During the Infinity storyline, an eighth version of Titanium Man is among the villains recruited by Spymaster to help him attack the almost-defenseless Stark Tower.
 Titanium Man attacks Blizzard and Whirlwind when they try to abandon the mission.
 During the fight, it is revealed that Titanium Man is the Kree Captain At-Lass who was sent by the Kree to steal Iron Man's armor.

 Powers and abilities

-The Titanium Men used green armor similar to that used by Iron Man and to that used by the Crimson Dynamo (their sometime compatriot).
+The various versions of Titanium Man used green armor similar to that used by Iron Man and to that used by the Crimson Dynamo (their sometime compatriot).
 Neither suit of armor was as sophisticated as that used by Tony Stark as Iron Man, but some of its weapons were deceptively powerful, and the first Titanium Man's physical strength seems to have been greater than that of Iron Man.
 He also boasted that his armor was made to last, not, like American technology, "with planned obsolescence" (although he had actually received several significant upgrades himself).

-The suit of armor increases the wearer's physical strength to superhuman levels, and is in fact stronger than Iron Man.
+The Titanium Man armor increases the wearer's physical strength to superhuman levels, and is in fact stronger than Iron Man.
 It was also able to fly at supersonic speeds (it can even reach escape velocity), shoot concussive force blasts from the hands, project constrictive force "rings", fire an electromagnetically paralytic beam from the helmet, and was resistant to conventional artillery.